Morning Prayer

 more than all the dwellings of Jacob.

-3 I record Egypt and Babylon as those who know me; *
+I count Egypt and Babylon among those who know me; *

 in Zion were they born.

-4 And of Zion it shall be said, ‘Each one was born in her, *
+Of Zion it shall be said, "Everyone was born in her, *

-5 The Lord will record as he writes up the peoples, *
+The LORD will record as he enrolls the peoples, *

 From Mount Hor they set out by the way to the Red Sea, to go around the land of Edom; but the people became impatient on the way.
 The people spoke against God and against Moses, "Why have you brought us up out of Egypt to die in the wilderness?
 For there is no food and no water, and we detest this miserable food."
 Then the LORD sent poisonous serpents among the people, and they bit the people, so that many Israelites died.
 The people came to Moses and said, "We have sinned by speaking against the LORD and against you; pray to the LORD to take away the serpents from us."
 So Moses prayed for the people.
 And the LORD said to Moses, "Make a poisonous serpent, and set it on a pole; and everyone who is bitten shall look at it and live."
 So Moses made a serpent of bronze, and put it upon a pole; and whenever a serpent bit someone, that person would look at the serpent of bronze and live.